Introduction to Design Trends

 Frequently Asked Questions

-2: How often should I update my designs?
+3. How often should I update my designs?

-4: How can small businesses adopt Design Trends affordably?
+5. Can small businesses adopt trends affordably?

 Conclusion